main

 name: console-kafka-user1

-1. The OIDC provider’s issuer URI for endpoint discovery.
+• security.oidc.authServerUrl specifies the OIDC provider issuer URI used for endpoint discovery.

-2. The client ID that identifies the console to the OIDC provider.
-This value is obtained from the client credentials in your OIDC provider.
+• security.oidc.clientId specifies the client ID that identifies the console to the OIDC provider.

-4. The name of the Kubernetes Secret where the client secret is stored.
+• security.oidc.clientSecret.valueFrom.secretKeyRef.name specifies the name of the Kubernetes Secret that stores the client secret.

-5. The key within the Secret that holds the client secret value.
+• security.oidc.clientSecret.valueFrom.secretKeyRef.key specifies the key in the Secret that contains the client secret value.

-6. Optional truststore used to validate the OIDC provider’s TLS certificate.
+• security.oidc.trustStore optionally defines a truststore used to validate the OIDC provider TLS certificate.
 Supported formats include JKS, PEM, and PKCS12.
-Truststore content can be provided using either a ConfigMap (configMapKeyRef) or a Secret (secretKeyRef).
+Truststore content can be provided by using either a ConfigMap or a Secret.

-7. Optional password for the truststore.
-Can be provided as a plaintext value (as shown) or more securely by reference to a Secret.
-Plaintext values are not recommended for production.
+• security.oidc.trustStore.password optionally specifies the truststore password.
+The password can be provided as a plaintext value or by reference to a Secret.
+Plaintext values are not recommended for production environments.

-8. JWT claim types or names to identify the users or groups.
+• security.subjects.claim specifies the JWT claim used to identify users or groups.

-9. Users or groups included under the specified claim.
+• security.subjects.include specifies the users or groups included under the configured claim.

-10. Roles assigned to the specified users or groups.
+• security.subjects.roleNames specifies the roles assigned to the identified users or groups.

-12. Resources that the assigned role can access.
+• security.roles.rules.resources specifies the resource types that the role can access.

-14. Privileges granted to the assigned role for the specified resources.
+• security.roles.rules.privileges specifies the privileges granted to the role for the selected resources.

 If you want to specify roles and rules for individual Kafka clusters, add the details under kafka.clusters[].security.roles[].
 In the following example, the console-kafka cluster allows developers to list and view selected Kafka resources.
 Administrators can also update certain resources.